Education policy lobbying

 Technology saves the world!

 All it takes is high-level skills that are consistently updated.
-Influencing education policy is one of the key ways the Union of Professional Engineers promotes the interests of its members.
+Influencing education policy is one of the key ways the Union of Professional Engineers in Finland promotes the interests of its members.
 Finnish engineering education is internationally acclaimed, and we want to keep it that way.

 Both quality and quantity are important in engineering education.
 Training must be appropriate and timely.
 The goal of education is for the student to join working life, and quality teaching aims to give the student a good career.
 The connections made to working life while studying, and the practical experience gained from internships, provide a solid basis for a successful future.
 If the number of students receiving engineering education is too high, not all graduates will have jobs, at least not in engineering.
 This does not serve any party – not the individual, not businesses, and not society.